jusotoTEC/iterativeTpseudoinverse/README.md

-# MATLAB Code from Numerical Experiments in Paper *"Convergence analysis of iterative methods for computing the T-pseudoinverse of complete full-rank third-order tensors based on the T-product"*
+# MATLAB Code for Numerical Experiments in the Paper *"Convergence analysis of iterative methods for computing the T-pseudoinverse of complete full-rank third-order tensors based on the T-product"*

 ## Author